giovannipozzobon/rp2350pc_job/documents/modules.md

 ## builder.py

-The alert viewer will have noticed that there is a Python script "builder.py" in the module root.
+The alert reader will have noticed that there is a Python script "builder.py" in the module root.
 This creates modules (which can also be applications).

 It generates a complete skeleton which is compilable.
 There is no sample application created (just a file with an empty MAINAPPLICATION) but examples exist in the modules, the console/app/main.c file is particularly straightforward.